huyphung1602/my_blog/_posts/2022-03-31-rails-reflection-methods.md

 So, if you try to destroy a `Category` record that contains 2 books and 1 post `category_1.destroy!`.
 You will fail to destroy it because there are dependencies.

-Now, you have to implement a feature that **disables the delete button on the UI if a user could not be destroyed** instead of showing the error when the end-user tries to delete the items.
+Now, you have to implement a feature that **disables the delete button on the UI if a category could not be destroyed** instead of showing the error when the end-user tries to delete the items.

 In an easy way, you can do this: